-The practitioner needs a mental model of the 'ideal' anatomy to compare and contrast with that which is presented.
+The practitioner needs a mental model of the 'ideal' anatomy to compare with that which is presented.
 There must also be an understanding of the normal function of the nail and the dynamics of that function.
 Interaction with adjacent digits must also be taken into consideration.
 The aim is to produce the closest possible approximation to the ideal from any given pathology.
-Nippers, excavators, files and practice motors are required to be used with considerable exercise of control, skill and dexterity.
-The intention must be to achieve the optimal extent, coverage, shape and flexibility in any given situation with constant reference to the dynamics of the soft tissue surrounding structures, including allowance for expected growth.
+Nippers, excavators, files, and nail drills need to be used with considerable exercise of control, skill, and dexterity.
+The intention must be to achieve the optimal extent, coverage, shape, and flexibility in any given situation with constant reference to the dynamics of the soft tissue surrounding structures, including allowance for expected growth.

-Work upon the nail plate and surrounding structures must take into account the great sensitivity of the anatomy in the region.
+Work upon the nail plate and surrounding structures must consider the great sensitivity of the anatomy in the region.
 The greatest risk is of heat generation when using burs.
 Concentricity of burs is essential.
-Practice motor handpieces with high quality bearings to minimise run-out (wobble) turning at higher rotation speeds (circum 20-30,000rpm) produce least vibration.
-Well maintained sharp burs with appropriate particle size applied with light pressure generate least heat, and intermittent application of the bur prevents heat build-up and allows dissipation of heat whilst working.
+Handpieces with high quality bearings to minimise run-out (wobble) turning at higher rotation speeds (circa 15,000- 25,000rpm) produce least vibration.
+Well maintained sharp burs with appropriate particle size or cutting design, applied with light pressure, generate least heat, and intermittent lifting of the bur allows dissipation of heat whilst working.
 Eyes must be protected from the larger displaced particles and pulmonary inhalation of dust must be controlled for safety of the operator and patient.
-Wet drills offer superior dust control and the compressor-propelled water acts as a coolant allowing expansion of technique.
+Wet drills offer superior dust control, and the water spray acts as a coolant allowing expansion of technique.